slauzinho/code-challenge/README.md

 - Make the Reapeat button work (when the audio ends it should loop back and start playing from the start)
 - Make the progress bar work

-  - change the width of the inner element to the percentage of the played track
+  - When the audio is playing, the progress bar should be updated
-  - add a click handler on the progress bar to jump to the clicked spot
+  - I should be able to click on the progress bar and jump to a specific time

 ## ★ Playlist